-Welcome to my personal website!
-Here you can find information on all activities that I am involved in, or see what sort of initiatives I’ve enjoyed in the past.
-Be prepared: you will probably find very different sorts of topics and materials, more than you’d expect at first.
-Do not be scared to ask me about any of them.
+Welcome to my the website!
+Here you will find information on all activities that I am involved in.
+And the ones I have done in the past.
+You will find very different topics.
+Welcome to my mind.
+But it also fits together in my quest to understand human systems and the human mind.
+From many different angles.
+Do not be shy to ask me about any of them.

 You have probably reflected a number of times about where your career is heading.
 You have probably also wondered whether your current position is taking you to the right places.
 But how often do you stop to think about what your team members get from your project?
 Do they find this project exciting?
 Are they motivated by the ultimate purpose of the company?
 Is this project contributing to the talents they want to develop?
 Are they here because of the new coffee machine?
 Or did someone just tell them “You.
 Here.
 Now!”? (more…)